sbejarano/WiFi_Promiscuous/dashboard.md

 * has no serial access
 * has no system calls

-If GPS is stuck, the cause is always one of:
+If GPS is stuck, the cause is always upstream:

-* gpsd / gps-pps.service
+* gpsd / gps‑pps / gps_service
 * UART contention
 * GNSS configuration
 * antenna / RF